YosysHQ/yosys/docs/source/yosys_internals/flow/command_ordering.rst

    :language: verilog
    :caption: ``docs/resources/PRESENTATION_ExAdv/macc_xilinx_xmap.v``

-... simply use the same wrapping commands on this module as on the design to create a template for the ``extract`` command.
+... simply use the same wrapping commands on this module as on the design to create a template for the :cmd:ref:`extract` command.

 Unwrapping multipliers: ``macc_xilinx_unwrap_map.v``